gvwilson/thirdbit/_posts/2007/2007-07-30-udell-on-beautiful-code-and-narrating-the-work.md

 ---
-title: "Udell on Beautiful Code (and &quot;narrating the work&quot;)"
+title: "Udell on Beautiful Code (and 'narrating the work')"
 date: 2007-07-30 08:52:33
 year: 2007
 ---